nyu-ossd-s20/project-evaluation/LibreOffice_evaluation_2.md

 Install the development environment for the project on your system.
 Describe the process that you needed to follow:

-1. how involved was the process? <br>
+1. How involved was the process? <br>

 Not very involved.
 It is like downloading any other development environment.